 Grand Prairie is a relatively large city located in the state of Texas.
 With a population of 193,837 people and 35 constituent neighborhoods, Grand Prairie is the 15th largest community in Texas.

-Grand Prairie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Prairie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Prairie is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Grand Prairie who work in office and administrative support (15.80%), sales jobs (9.96%), and management occupations (7.52%).

 Also of interest is that Grand Prairie has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Grand Prairie are slightly better educated than the national average of 21.84% for all cities and towns, with 23.74% of adults in Grand Prairie having a bachelor's degree or advanced degree.

 The per capita income in Grand Prairie in 2010 was $23,864, which is middle income relative to Texas and the nation.
 This equates to an annual income of $95,456 for a family of four.
 However, Grand Prairie contains both very wealthy and poor people as well.